programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The first pre-processing step is to remove stopwords, which are common words that provide little to no meaningful information about your research question.
 As [Emil Hvitfeldt and Julia Silge](https://smltar.com/stopwords) explain, whether commonly excluded words would provide meaningful information to your project depends upon your analytical task.
 For this reason, researchers should think carefully about which words to remove from their dataset.

+The words 'bronstein', 'derrick' and 'camry' are outliers in our specific dataset, appearing at the lower left and right ends of the Wordfish distribution due to their extremely negative `psi` values, which indicate those words are extremely rare in the overall corpus.
+When interpreting the horizontal scale created by the model, the most meaningful language to analyze are often the relatively common and highly polarizing words on each side of the distribution.
+Rare outlier words can often be a distraction; for this reason, you may wish to remove these outliers from the visualization.

-The words 'bronstein', 'derrick' and 'camry' were notable outliers in our specific dataset; you will likely find that other words are outliers in yours.
-While these words may reveal some relevance to the political valence of these videos, if you do wish to remove these outliers from the visualization, the following code creates a custom stopword list that combines researcher-defined stopwords alongside the standard stopword list supplied in the `quanteda` computational text analysis package.
+The following code creates a custom stopword list that combines researcher-defined stopwords alongside the standard stopword list supplied in the `quanteda` computational text analysis package.
 To change the custom stopwords, simply replace our words with your own.

 ```
 library(quanteda)